duysir0/8-Bits-sounds-test/README.md

 ### Windows and Mac
 No special requirements.

-## 💽 Installation NOT READY YET
+## 💽 Installation

-Run `code --install-extension mattogodoy.8bit-sounds`
+Run `code --install-extension RenatoCesarF.8-bits-sounds`

-or search [8-bit Sounds]() in Extensions Marketplace.
+or search [8-bits-sounds](https://marketplace.visualstudio.com/items?itemName=RenatoCesarF.8bit-sounds) in Extensions Marketplace.

 ## 📝How to use